mpnsk/serverless_crud/README.md

 Aws Lambda function for putting data into DynamoDB.

-There is no
+There is no infrastructure-as-code yet.
+You have to setup the DynamoDB table, the SNS topic and all Roles and Permissions by yourself, sorry.
 ### Contents
 ```
 ├── create          (lambda for putting changes into ddb)